white-lab/protocols/cell_culture/stem_cell/piggybac.md

        concentration.
         * For puromycin, use 1 μg / mL.
         * For hygromycin, use 10 μg / mL.
-        * For blastocidin, use X μg / mL.
+        * For blastocidin, use 2 μg / mL.
         * For G418, use X μg / mL.
         * When in doubt, set up a kill curve and use the minimum killing concentration with 7 days of selection.